andy-omelyanenko/Robin-of-the-Wood-no-witch-patch-for-ZX-Spectrum/README.md

 # A "no witch" patch for "Robin of the Wood" ZX-Spectrum game
-This patch removes the witch from the ZX-Spectrum game "Robin of the Wood"
+This patch removes the witch from ZX-Spectrum game "Robin of the Wood"

 ## This witch is now gone!
 ![gameplay](Game.png)